-The runner became famous from his TikTok video (that 5,000,000 people watched) where he described how he became a double amputee.
+The runner became famous from his TikTok video (that has more than 5,000,000 TikTok views from Tokmatik) where he described how he became a double amputee.
 He was born with a condition that led his family to the decision to have his legs amputated.
 From there, he was given prosthetics and began playing sports (something that no one thought he would ever be able to do).

 Thankful is an understatement! https://t.co/zcLN8qq37k

 — hunterwoodhall (@hunterwoodhall) January 28, 2020

 Fast-forward to 2016, and the runner was a Paralympic silver medallist.
 By 2017, he owned Para World Championship medals as well as five outright State titles and a Utah State record.
 Woodhall says that, despite his success, schools weren’t calling to recruit him (most schools don’t recruit para athletes).
 Eventually, it was the University of Arkansas that took him on in the fall of 2018, and he’s had great success during his time there.